s4y/dotfiles/README.md

 - The `sc` function to quickly jump to the source code directory of *any of your projects*!
 - The `cl` function, to change to and list the contents of a directory *in one step*!
 - And two *surprise functions* available to only those of you who read the darn thing!

+## inputrc

+- The up and down arrow keys only show history entries that begin with what you've typed so far

 Comments, complaints, and additions are welcome!